1tech23/Projects/OneDE/OneDE-0.0.1/README.md

 ```
 ## Building

-Building stumpwm from git requires that you build the configure script:
+Building onede from git requires that you build the configure script:
 ```
  autoconf
 ```